aldenblack/Conlang-Generator/README.md

 ## How To Use

-Currently, Protolang is accessible as a terminal app.
+Protolang is currently accessible as a terminal app.

 Run `julia main.jl` from within the file.
 You will be prompted with:
 ```